A Local-global principle for isogenies of composite degree: Group theoretic analysis of for odd

 \begin{proof} Let $\gamma'$ denote the reduction of $\gamma$ mod $\ell^{n-1}$.
 By Lemma \ref{hensel} $\gamma$ and $\gamma'$ each have two distinct eigenspaces.
-The group $B$ necessarily fixes one of the eigenspaces $L'$ of $\gamma'$, which is the reduction of an eigenspace $L$ of $\gamma$.
+Since $\gamma' \in B$ fixes only its two distinct eigenspaces, the group $B$ necessarily fixes one of the eigenspaces $L'$ of $\gamma'$, which is the reduction of an eigenspace $L$ of $\gamma$.
 The Borel associated to $L$ lifts $B$ and contains $\gamma$. \end{proof}

-Recall that for $G(\ell^{n-1}) \subseteq B$, the map $\phi_B = \phi \colon G(\ell^{n-1}) \to \left(\zz/\ell^{n-1}\zz\right)^\times$ is defined as
+Recall that for $G(\ell^{n-1}) \subseteq B$, the map $\phi \colon G(\ell^{n-1}) \to \left(\zz/\ell^{n-1}\zz\right)^\times$ is defined as

 Define the subgroup $I(\ell^{n-1}) \subseteq G(\ell^{n-1})$ to be the kernel of the map $\phi$.
 Let $K(\ell^n) \subseteq G(\ell^n)$ be the kernel of the composite map

 which is alternatively the subgroup generated by the preimage of $I(\ell^{n-1})$ in $G(\ell^n)$: